 Courses should be completed within one trimester (15 weeks) for matriculated and continuing education students.
-All coursework and tests must be received by the office on or before the deadline day to fall within the time limit.
+All coursework and tests must be submitted in the Learning Management System on or before the deadline.
 You are responsible for monitoring your own deadlines.
 Please see Extensions for Coursework in the Student Policies section of this catalog.